 Biomass boilers work by burning wood pellets or chips in order to generate heat for your home or building.
 To minimise transport and delivery costs of fuel, manufacturers recommend ordering a year’s supply of fuel.
 If you cannot provide large storage space, wood pellets can be delivered on pallets of 10 kg bags.

 Wood fuel is automatically fed into the boiler from the storage area where an electric probe ignites the material.
 The produced heat is monitored and controlled by thermostats that adjust both fuel supply and fan speed.
-The hot gasses produced during the burning process flow to the heat exchanger where the heat is passed into the water used for heating system.
+The hot gasses produced during the burning process flow to the heat exchanger where the heat is passed into the water used for the heating system.
 Water circulates through a central heating system while heating the property.

 Which Wood Fuel Is the Best for Biomass Boilers?